apache/tvm/rust/frontend/README.md

 Please follow TVM [installations](https://docs.tvm.ai/install/index.html), `export TVM_HOME=/path/to/tvm` and add `libtvm_runtime` to your `LD_LIBRARY_PATH`.

-*Note:* To run the end-to-end examples and tests, `tvm`, `nnvm` and `topi` need to be added to your `PYTHONPATH` or it's automatic via an Anaconda environment when it is installed individually.
+*Note:* To run the end-to-end examples and tests, `tvm` and `topi` need to be added to your `PYTHONPATH` or it's automatic via an Anaconda environment when it is installed individually.

 ## Supported TVM Functionalities